-From the final district chamber, each congressional district shall advance the top three candidates from each conference to state.
-Congressional districts with more than 40 entries within a conference will advance the top candidates from each conference based on a ratio of one student advancing for every 10 entries in a given conference (40 - 49 entries = 4 students advancing to state; 50 - 59 entries = 5 students advancing to state.
-The ratio applies to all students entered per conference at the congressional district tournament.
+From the final regional chamber, each congressional region shall advance the top three candidates from each conference to state.
+Congressional regions with more than 40 entries within a conference will advance the top candidates from each conference based on a ratio of one student advancing for every 10 entries in a given conference (40 - 49 entries = 4 students) advancing to state; 50 - 59 entries = 5 students advancing to state).
+The ratio applies to all students entered per conference at the congressional regional tournament.
 Conference entries shall not be combined for the purpose of determining the ratio qualifying for state.

-DISTRICT AWARDS.
-Each district competitor should be recognized for participation.
-Each state advancing congress competitor and state alternates shall receive an award for their accomplishment.
+REGION AWARDS.
+Each regional competitor should be recognized for participation.
+Each state-advancing congress competitor and state alternates shall receive an award for their accomplishment.
 Further, each final chamber will vote, using the same method employed for selecting a presiding officer for the outstanding presiding officer of that chamber.
 Outstanding presiding officers shall receive an award for his/her accomplishment.

 ALTERNATES.
-A first and second alternate to State should be named from each conference in each Congressional District, if possible.
+A first and second alternate to State should be named from each conference in each Congressional Region, if possible.

-132 THE STATE MEET:
+163 THE STATE MEET:

-- In order to participate, each Congressional District and each school qualifying a contestant to the Congressional State Meet shall be required to provide the following: - LEGISLATION.
-At the completion of Congressional District competition, those students for each conference advancing to State competition shall select one resolution or one bill to be submitted to the State Clerk to be considered as legislation for the State Meet.

-- 138 STATE PARLIAMENTARIAN/CLERKS/SCORERS.
-Each Congressional District (ESC) - advancing competitors to State shall provide one qualified parliamentarian for the duration of the - 140 Congressional State competition.
-Deadline for submission of state parliamentarian by the District - 141 Clerk is December 1.
-Each school qualifying a legislator shall provide one individual qualified to - serve as a scorer/clerk for the duration of the Congressional State competition.
-Deadline for - submission of state scorer/clerk by each qualifying school is December 1. - 144 CHAMBER DIVISION.
+- In order to participate, each Congressional Region and each school qualifying a contestant to the Congressional State Meet shall be required to provide the following: - LEGISLATION.
+At the completion of Congressional Region competition, those students for each conference advancing to State competition shall select one resolution or one bill to be submitted to the State Clerk to be considered as legislation for the State Meet. - STATE PARLIAMENTARIAN/CLERKS/SCORERS.
+Each Congressional Region (ESC) advancing competitors to State shall provide one qualified parliamentarian for the duration of the - 171 Congressional State competition.
+Deadline for submission of state parliamentarian by the 172 Regional Clerk is the deadline posted on the UIL Congress website.
+Each school qualifying a - legislator shall provide one individual qualified to serve as a scorer/clerk for the duration of the - 174 Congressional State competition.
+Deadline for submission of state scorer/clerk by each - qualifying school is the deadline on the UIL Congress website. - 176 CHAMBER DIVISION.
 State-qualifying competitors shall be assigned to a chamber within - their own conference at the state meet.
-Preliminary chambers will be evenly divided, in so much - as possible, and shall conduct debate for a morning and an afternoon session. - 147 STATE SCORING.
-During preliminary and final sessions, parliamentarians will remain the - same in each chamber, but the scorers will be rotated from that chamber after each session. - Thus, there should be four scorers and one parliamentarian who have scored the chamber during - state preliminary sessions.
-The parliamentarian's vote shall break all ties in the preliminary - rounds. - 152 STATE RANKING.
-At the end of each session, each scorer shall rank the top competitors 1st - 153 (best) 7th.
-All other competitors shall be ranked 8th.
-The parliamentarian ranks competitors - only at the end of the second session.
-All members of the chamber will be ranked by the - parliamentarian, from 1st (best) through the total number of members present in the chamber. - For State competition, ties shall be broken by: 1) JUDGES PREFERENCE; 2) RECIPROCAL - FRACTIONS; 3) RANK BY PARLIAMENTARIAN (RAW SCORE).
-UIL State Officials shall - 158 conduct the tabulation. - ADVANCING FROM PRELIMINARY TO FINALS AT STATE: both the preliminary and - 160 final chambers shall be scored in the fashion herein specified.
-The number of legislators - advancing from each conference chamber must be proportionate to providing 18-20 in the final - chamber.
+Preliminary chambers will be evenly divided, in so much - as possible, and shall conduct debate for a morning and an afternoon session. - 179 STATE SCORING.
+During preliminary and final sessions, parliamentarians will remain the - same in each chamber, but the scorers will be rotated from that chamber after each session. - 181 Thus, there should be four scorers and one parliamentarian who have scored the chamber during - state preliminary sessions.